SalesforceLabs/OrgCheck/docs/install.md

 ---
 layout: default
-title: How to install OrgCheck in your org?
+title: How to install Org Check in your org?
 permalink: /installation/
 ---

-# How to install OrgCheck in your org?
+# How to install Org Check in your org?

 ## Easy to install

-**OrgCheck** is a Salesforce application which can be installed on **any** Salesforce organization **very easily**.
+**Org Check** is a Salesforce application which can be installed on **any** Salesforce organization **very easily**.
 No additional infrastructure is required.
 No additional license.
 Simple as A.B.C.

 ## Step 1: Go to the AppExchange

 - Go to the AppExchange at [https://appexchange.salesforce.com](https://appexchange.salesforce.com)
-- Search for "OrgCheck" or "Technical Debt" and hit enter.
+- Search for "Org Check" or "Technical Debt" and hit enter.
 You should find it!
 - Alternativelly, please [follow this link](https://sfdc.co/OrgCheck-InstallToday-AppExchange) to reach directly the good page.

 ## Step 2: Get it now!

 - Click on the "**Get It Now**" button on the previous page
-- Select the environnment you want to install OrgCheck to.
+- Select the environnment you want to install Org Check to.